 Today, Isfahan is the most important tourist city in Iran and was the third and last capital of the Safavid dynasty in on1626.
 It was selected by Shah Abbas as the new capital of the Safavid dynasty.
 This important tourist city of Iran with the most beautiful historical monuments that generally belong to the Safavid architecture and has been praised by all tourists has witnessed the peak of the prosperity of the Safavid dynasty.
 There were several reasons why this historical city was chosen as the new capital of the Safavid government.

 Isfahan is the most important and beautiful tourist destination for all travelers.
 This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the hearts of tourists.
 So a trip to Iran without Isfahan would not be complete.
 The beauty of Isfahan is not limited to its historical monuments.
 The local culture - artworks - crafts - souvenirs and fine restaurants with traditional and international cuisine will have you stay for many days

 One-day free tour in Isfahan

 Most Isfahan monuments, like other countries, have entrance fees.
 But some of these places are public and you can visit them free, just pay Taxi rent.
 Follow us on this free one-day tour.
 We start the tour with the beautiful Hasht Behesht (Eight Paradise) Palace in the neighborhood of the historic Abbasi Hotel on Sepah Street.
-This beautiful palace not only is located in a beautiful garden of the Safavid period but also the beauties of this palace are completely visible from outside and you can visit it easily and free.
+This beautiful palace not only is located in a beautiful garden of the Safavid period but also the beauties of this palace are completely visible from the outside and you can visit it easily and for free.